Decadent orange & cream cheese mince pies (2026 recipe)

 Getting all the ingredients ready is a good way to feel more Christmas-y!

-You’ll need the following ingredients for the orange pastry of the mince pies:
+You’ll need the following ingredients to make the orange pastry elements of the mince pies:

 • 1 egg beaten

-The following are the ingredients for the filling made from cream cheese:
+The following are the ingredients for the mince pie filling made from cream cheese:

 • I jar of good quality mincemeat filling